 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

-The U.S. Commercial Service in Kuwait has identified numerous project opportunities coming online over an extended period of time.
-These projects include a proposed $10 billion expansion in desperately needed electricity generation capacity (B.O.T. projects), investment in environmental cleanup projects, as well as defense and security opportunities.
+Upcoming projects include a proposed $10 billion expansion in desperately needed electricity generation capacity (through public-private partnerships), investment in environmental cleanup projects, as well as defense and security opportunities.

-The traditional import sectors of automotive, oil and gas, computers/ICT, telecommunications equipment, and construction equipment remain strong..
-There is a shortage of high-quality health care facilities and the Government of Kuwait is prioritizing healthcare infrastructure as part of the national development plan.
+Imports in the sectors of automotive, oil and gas, computers/ICT, telecommunications equipment, and construction equipment remain strong.
+There is a shortage of high-quality healthcare facilities, and the Government of Kuwait is prioritizing healthcare infrastructure as part of the national development plan.
 The Government is focused on improving the IT/cybersecurity capabilities as well as enhancing efficiencies through the digitization of the oil & gas sector.
 As the Government implements projects, U.S. companies in the construction sector are in a good position to take advantage of the opportunities since the majority of building materials are imported.
-As the need for educational platforms continues, particularly since the Ministry of Education evaluates enhancing technical capabilities.
+The need for educational platforms continues, particularly since the Ministry of Education evaluates enhancing technical capabilities.
 All of these factors bode well for high-end exports that already have GCC exposure.

-In short, Kuwait is a wealthy country with savvy businesspeople in the private sector.
-The dominant public sector moves slowly, at a glacial pace.
+Kuwait is a wealthy country with savvy businesspeople in the private sector.
+However, the dominant public sector often moves very slowly.
 Patience, persistence, and a strong local partner are important contributors to success.